Table of Contents

 Kitchen Classics That Last

 In spite of the changing trends year after year, there are some kitchen features that remain classic.
 And for good reason.

-- White kitchen cabinets are timeless and stay popular every year.
+White kitchen cabinets are timeless and stay popular every year.
 The great thing about white is the ability to create style and color combinations in the less expensive items in the kitchen, like surrounding décor, wall color or even wallpaper, and furniture.

 Natural stone floors and counters, whether granite, quartz, stone, or marble, continue to be a top choice for homeowners.

 Wood floors or engineered wood floors are especially beloved in today’s open floor plans.
 It is very easy to find something that is tough and durable enough for the kitchen, yet fits in well with the rest of your home’s décor.